sdwird/ro-archive/README.md

 Xeno = Safe
 --
-Solara = Slightly Rat (even winodws defender detects it bro) --
+Solara = Slightly Rat (even windows defender detects it bro) --
 Ronix = i think its safe but the ui is shit and its kinda unstable --

-ts pmo
+Krnl = safe (probably)
+--

+pop out at 1 in the morning